tormath1/sysext-tutorial/hands-on-1/README_Flatcar.md

 ## Setting up a Fedora CoreOS virtual machine

-For this hands on, we will be using a Fedora CoreOS system.
+For this hands on, we will be using a Flatcar Container Linux system.

-You can create a Flatcar Container Linux virtual machine using the command `launch_fcos`:
+You can create a Flatcar Container Linux virtual machine using the command `launch_flatcar`:

 ```
 labuserX@sysext-lab:~$ launch_flatcar